project-iris/iris-go/README.md

 }
 ```

-Upon successful registration, Iris invokes the handler's `Init` method with the live `iris.Connection` object - the service's client connection - through which the service itself can initiate outbound requests. `Init` is called only once and is synchronized before any other handler method is invoked.
+Upon successful registration, Iris invokes the handler's `Init` method with the live [`iris.Connection`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#Connection) object - the service's client connection - through which the service itself can initiate outbound requests. `Init` is called only once and is synchronized before any other handler method is invoked.

 ### Messaging through Iris

 Iris supports four messaging schemes: request/reply, broadcast, tunnel and publish/subscribe.
 The first three schemes always target a specific cluster: send a request to _one_ member of a cluster and wait for the reply; broadcast a message to _all_ members of a cluster; open a streamed, ordered and throttled communication tunnel to _one_ member of a cluster.
-The publish/subscribe model is similar to broadcast, but any member of the network may subscribe to the same topic, hence breaking cluster boundaries.
+The publish/subscribe is similar to broadcast, but _any_ member of the network may subscribe to the same topic, hence breaking cluster boundaries.

 <img src="http://iris.karalabe.com/talks/fosdem/schemes.png" style="height: 175px; display: block; margin-left: auto; margin-right: auto;" \>